future-architect/cheetah-grid/packages/docs/api/js/column_actions/SmallDialogInputEditor.md

 Enables data editing by input.

 You can dynamically control the `readOnly` and `disabled` property by defining an instance of the `SmallDialogInputEditor` class to the `action` column.
-If defined with the string `'input'`, you can not control `readOnly` and `disabled` property.
+But if you define `'input'`, as string, to `action` of the column, you can't control these properties.
+You can also disable or read-only each record by specifying a function for the `disabled` and `readOnly` properties.

 <code-preview>